morgoth0/A3E-DZMS/README.md

 A port of the ARMA2/DayZ/Epoch DZMS system to ARMA3/Epoch

-A Logic and Usability Rewrite of the DayZChernarus Mission System.
+ARMA2/DayZ/Epoch DZMS was a Logic and Usability Rewrite of the DayZChernarus Mission System.

-Current Version is 3.01_A3.
+Current ARMA3 Version is 3.01_A3.

-If you are interested in helping, please contact me on EpochMod.com.
+If you are interested in helping, please contact me (Grahame) on EpochMod.com.

 --------------------------
 Credits